CAN THESE BE USED FOR HIGH SCHOOL CREDITS?

 The short answer is: yes, absolutely!

-For instance, if a child was job shadowing a professional chef (in real life or through one of our units) and learning math skills to use while ordering supplies as a head chef, that student has the option of counting this time as “math” or counting that time as “work experience/elective.”
+Imagine a child was job shadowing a professional chef (in real life or through one of our units) and learning math, history of cooking, and chemistry skills just as they teach in culinary school (yield percent, etc).
+That student has the option of counting this learning time as a combination of “math” and “chemistry” and “history” (core school subjects) or grouping it all together and counting that time as “work experience/elective.”
 It just depends on where they want the credit to be applied.
-As a homeschooling parent, you can pick one or the other (not both).
+As a homeschooling parent, you can pick one side or the other (not both).

 How to record high school credits for your transcript:

-- Another way to measure credits is by “textbook completion” or “mastery” (these credits are determined by the creator of the textbook or alternative).
+- These credits are determined by the creator of the textbook or alternative.
 If this is your preferred method, keep reading.

-Mastery/Textbook or Work Experience Completion (for those who wish to use this as an extracurricular):
+Mastery/Textbook or Work Experience Completion (for those who wish to use this toward one subject area only):

-Our 12-lesson units are written to count as 1/4 credit, if using as an extracurricular.
-This is if the student also completes the included Core Connections which revolve around the unit topic
+Our 12-lesson units are written to count as 1/4 credit, if using toward one subject area only.
+This is if the student also completes the included Core Connections which revolve around the unit topic.

-- This can easily be adjusted to 1/2 credit if parent requires that the student to do additional research/hands-on application/etc
+- This can easily be adjusted from 1/4 credit to 1/2 credit if parent requires that the student to do additional research/hands-on application/read books from the optional book list, etc

 High School Transcript Example: